samjkenney/BuildABanana/README.md

 ## Navigating the Repository

+The layout, style guide, and class map can be found on [this Figma page](https://www.figma.com/proto/EsI8IQl0QP7oHOVFBhOmLT/Build-A-Banana?node-id=125-59&t=jBRwfzo9fOuBfKHW-1).

 We only utilized three of the folders: dist, src, and public.

 **dist** is updated on *npm run build* and contains the built files of the game.